-This course deals with distinguishing stars and constellations; finding sky objects by the use of terrestrial coordinates; study of the planets by means of a trip through the solar system; and a basic understanding of the way a telescope works with the possible construction of telescopic instruments.
+This course deals with distinguishing stars and constellations; finding sky objects by the use of terrestrial coordinates; study of the planets by means of a trip through the solar system.
+Students will learn about Einstein's Theory of Relativity, Black Holes and more current theories in Astronomy.